KungPhoo/ba67-basic/readme.md

 **Usage:** `DATA value, value, string, "string with spaces", ...`

 Provides data variables to be used with the READ keyword.
-Empty values `DATA ,,,` are not allowed.
+Empty values `DATA ,,,` are also allowed.
+But, please don't use them.

 ### DEF FN
 **Usage** `DEF FN NAME(ARG[, ARG2, ...]) = ARG+ARG2...*`